algorithmiaio/sample-apps/algo-dev-demo/arima-r-demo/README.md

 ### Compile Code
 - Click the **"Compile"** button in the top right of the grey navbar
-- Now test your code in the console by passing in the data file we stored in our data collection.
+- Now test your code in the console by passing in some test data: `{"h":20, "level": 99.5}`

-In this case we simply passed in a string, but we recommend to create a more robust data structure such as an R list or Python dictionary.
-That way you can allow for various input types, output files, and other customizations.

-### Pass in Input
-- Pass in the string: "data://YOUR_USERNAME/arima_r_demo/auto_arima_model.rds"

 ### Publishing Your Model
-We'll cover adding your sample I/O, versioning, release notes, and best practices of creating your algorithms.
+- Click "publish" and walk through the dialogs, setting `{"h":20, "level": 99.5}` as the sample input.
+Then test out your new Algorithm by clicking "Run Example"

 ## Documentation